mvysny/mvysny.github.io/_posts/2018-10-12-the-dreaded-vaadin-session-has-expired.md

 According to [Using an external Embeddable Application](https://vaadin.com/docs/latest/flow/integrations/embedding/overview/#using-an-external-embeddable-application) you can enable the SSL-based session tracking, however according to the [SSL ID StackOverflow Question](https://stackoverflow.com/questions/2817325/retrieve-ssl-session-id-in-asp-net/2885177#2885177) this way is unreliable and requires HTTPS anyways.

-So the best bet is to use `SameSite=None` and HTTPS.
+Judging from the above, the best bet is to use `SameSite=None` and HTTPS.

 Please vote for [Vaadin Issue #7736](https://github.com/vaadin/flow/issues/7736) to have this solved and documented.